Deutsche Bank management board agrees to Commerzbank merger talks: source

 Commerzbank’s chief, Martin Zielke, has been more open to the idea of a tie-up, a person with knowledge of his thinking said.
 Last month, he said speculation about a merger was “understandable”.

-The two banks flirted with a merger in 2016 but talks fizzled out after both banks decided to focus on restructuring.
+The two banks flirted with a merger in 2016 but talks fizzled out after they decided to focus on restructuring.

 Last month, a person familiar with the matter said that U.S. investor Cerberus Capital Management, a major shareholder in both Deutsche Bank and Commerzbank, was open to a merger, increasing chances of a tie-up.